rbw/trendr/README.md

 Output
 ---
-SVG charts are generated with on-hover effects and a tooltip (open in separate tab to test).
+Charts are generated with on-hover highlight and tooltip, open in separate tab to check out.
 ![Example Chart](./examples/output.svg)